d-a-v/esp8266-phy/README.md

+Keeping for reference

-This is obsoleted by [this arduino/esp8266 PR](https://github.com/esp8266/Arduino/pull/3206)
+~~This is obsoleted by [this arduino/esp8266 PR](https://github.com/esp8266/Arduino/pull/3206)~~

-(keeping for reference)
+This is obsoleted by [d-a-v/esp82xx-nonos-linklayer](https://github.com/d-a-v/esp82xx-nonos-linklayer)

 # esp8266-phy